KiFoundation/domo-pay-demo/README.md

 First, you need a Third-Party Developer account.
 Then, you have to [create a new application](https://manager.domo.ki/my-applications/create).

-For security check you should provide packageId and app signature of your app.
-(use keytool for app signature inprint)

 You will then have a `clientKey` and a `clientSecret` client.
 You need this to collect payments.

 ### 2. Starting Domo-Pay activity